Optimal Transport under Group Fairness Constraints: Two Strategies for Approximately Fair OT

-\textbf{Fairness on unseen samples.} A key advantage of our cost learning approach is that it produces a reusable cost function, which can be directly applied to match new samples.
-This naturally raises the question of whether transport plans obtained by solving an optimal transport problem with the learned cost on previously unseen data will maintain a comparable level of fairness.
 To address this question, we derive a pointwise deviation bound on the fairness of the transport plan computed from finite samples relative to the population solution, uniformly over the parameterized cost family.
 Let $\pi_\varepsilon^\star(c_\theta)$ denote the OT plan on two measures $\mu$ and $\eta$.
 Our goal is to control the difference between the fairness of this plan, defined as